-Initial Effective Date: 1/06/10 Date of 05/14/1901/12/2022 Amendment: 69

-PERFORMANCE MANAGEMENT

-Performance Evaluation

-Supervisors and employees are strongly encouraged to discuss job performance and goals regularly on an informal basis.
+PERFORMANCE MANAGEMENT Performance Evaluation Supervisors and employees are strongly encouraged to discuss job performance and goals regularly on an informal basis.
 Formal performance evaluations should be conducted at or about the end of an employee's probationary period in any new position, and thereafter following the performance evaluation schedule below.
 Performance evaluations provide employers and employees the opportunity to discuss job tasks, identify and correct deficiencies, encourage and recognize strengths, and discuss positive approaches for meeting the expectations of the position.

-Performance Evaluation Schedule

-90 day evaluation - Completed at the end of the employee's 90 day probationary period in any new position.
+Performance Evaluation Schedule 90 day evaluation - Completed at the end of the employee's 90 day probationary period in any new position.
 One year evaluation - Completed at the end of the employee's first full year of employment in their current position.
 Annual Fiscal Year evaluation - To bring an employee to the Fiscal year cycle, see example below.
 The initial evaluation to bring the employee to the Fiscal year cycle is prorated.
 Each evaluation period thereafter will be October 1 to September 30 of each year unless the employee changes positions.

-Example:

-Employee date of hire is 5/21/16, a 90 day evaluation would be completed at 8/21/16.
+Example: Employee date of hire is 5/21/16, a 90 day evaluation would be completed at 8/21/16.
 A One year evaluation would be completed for the period of 5/21/16 to 5/21/17.

-The Annual Fiscal Year evaluation would be completed for the period of 5/22/17 (day after employee one year anniversary) to 9/30/17 (last day of fiscal year) and will be yearly after that with the new October 1 to September 30 dates)

-Note: the employee evaluation schedule will start over with a change of positions.

-Initial Effective Date: 1/06/10 Date of 05/14/1901/12/2022 Amendment: 70
+The Annual Fiscal Year evaluation would be completed for the period of 5/22/17 (day

+1593 1594 1595 1596 after employee one year anniversary) to 9/30/17 (last day of fiscal year) and will be 1597 yearly after that with the new October 1 to September 30 dates) 1598 1599 Note: the employee evaluation schedule will start over with a change of positions.
+1600 1601 1602 Initial Effective Date: 1/06/10 01/12/202270 Amendment:-Date Amendment History on page 108